top of page

 Olivia O'Grin:

-It has been fascinating seeing Simon's finished work in "Life and Times", his current exhibition, could we now find out something about the ideas, concepts and processes behind it and your part as muses in the process.
+It has been fascinating seeing Simon's finished work in "Being Beanman".
+Could we now find out something about the ideas, concepts and processes behind it and your part as muses in the process?

 To begin with it would be useful for our readers if you could give some idea of how you met Simon.